 In the HCC study (CELESTIAL), hepatic encephalopathy (hepatic encephalopathy, encephalopathy, hyperammonaemic encephalopathy) was reported in 5.6% of cabozantinib-treated patients (26/467); Grade 3-4 events in 2.8%, and one (0.2%) Grade 5 event.
 Median time to onset was 5.9 weeks.
-No cases of hepatic encephalopathy were reported in the RCC studies (METEOR and CABOSUN).
+No cases of hepatic encephalopathy were reported in the RCC studies (METEOR, CABOSUN and CA2099ER) and in the DTC study (COSMIC-311).